CHANGE HOMES FOR CLIMATE – SOLAR PROGRAM

 Applications must be completed and received within one year of the interconnection approval by the applicable wire service provider.

-For applications that have received Part I approval, the project on the Residential Property must be energized and interconnected, and all supporting information required under section 5.2 for the Part II application must be submitted within 9 months of the Part I approval date or by December 16, 2024, whichever is earliest.
+For applications that have received Part I approval, the project on the Residential Property must be energized and interconnected, and all supporting Part II application information required under section 5.2 must be submitted either within 9 months of the Part I approval date or by December 16, 2024, whichever is earliest.

 4.0 Financial Incentive